-You will have clear vision and drive for the future direction of digital photographic practices and how this vision can be realised in the context of SODA.
-You should be able to demonstrate a transdisciplinary approach to photography through your own practice and will have significant knowledge of and engagement with leading-edge critical theory.
-Your portfolios will include contributions to the understanding of the complexities of the digitally networked image through journal, book and conference papers.
+You will have the clear vision and drive for the future direction of digital photographic practices and how this vision can be realised in the context of SODA.
+You should be able to demonstrate an interdisciplinary approach to photography through your own practice and will have significant knowledge of and engagement with leading-edge critical theory.
+Your portfolios will include contributions to the understanding of the complexities of the digitally networked image through journal, book, and conference papers.

-Working at SODA and leading in the area of expanded photography means that you will inspire, lead and support colleagues in developing a strong digital research culture and influence new pedagogic approaches and practices within the school.
-Experience of teaching and learning across UG and PGT, both physical and online, with clear evidence of outstanding communication and teaching practice skills, is crucial.
-Experience of developing partnerships in the cultural and/or digital industries is also important in SODA given the connectivity of the school to regional, national and international industry.
-With state-of-the-art photographic studios, SODA is ambitious to expand research and industry engagement to match our teaching excellence.
-The Reader will support this through contribution to teaching as well as research and/or knowledge exchange.
+Working as SODA and leading in the area of expanded photography means that you will inspire, lead, and support colleagues in developing a strong digital research culture and influence new pedagogic approaches and practices within the school.
+Experience of teaching and learning across UG and PGT, both Physical and online, with clear evidence of outstanding communication and teaching practice skills, is crucial.
+Experience of developing partnerships in the cultural and/or digital industries is also important in SODA given the connectivity of the school to regional, national, and international industry.
+With a state-of-the-art photographic studio, SODA is ambitious to expand research and industry engagement to match our teaching excellence.
+Reader will support this through contribution to teaching as well as research and/or knowledge exchange.

 Type / Role: